-The Planning Commission provides a recommendation to the Board of County Commissioners.
+The Planning Commission approved and provided a recommendation to the Board of County Commissioners to approve the Draft Regulations with limited changes presented in the November 23, 2020 Draft.
 The moratorium adopted by the Board of County Commissioners demonstrated the need for the subject amendments and update to the regulations adopted in 2017 based on changes necessitated by S.B.19-181.
 The amendments are not contrary to the intent and purpose of the Code but update and address the issues raised by the Board in June 2019.
 The amendments do not conflict with the Boulder County Comprehensive Plan (BCCP); rather, they implement many of the BCCP policies adopted by the Planning Commission on August 15, 2012 when the BCCP was updated to address oil and gas development.
 Consequently, staff finds the criteria for text amendments in Article 16-100.B. of the Land Use Code are met.